brodieG/r2c/README.md

 -->
 ![](https://github.com/brodieG/r2c/raw/initial/extra/time_glope_all-vs.png)

-Even after warm-up cycles `FastR` can't keep up with `r2c`

-On a timing basis alone
-`r2c` retains enough of a speed edge over `FastR` best times that even if we ignore `FastR`'s compatibility limitations and the vagaries of the JIT compilation, it carves out a useful niche for itself.
+`FastR` does better, but even after warm-up can't keep up with `r2c`.  `FastR` can do a lot more than `r2c`, but for this specific task `r2c` is better and does not carry the other significant compromises of `FastR`.

 ## Caveats - Of Course ...